Bringing a Puppy Home, Their First Day Home & Tips for the Journey: Our Guide

 Spend as much time together as possible on your puppy’s first week’s at home

 Bringing a puppy home means dedicating time to your new arrival to help them acclimate to their new surroundings and establish an everyday routine.
-Working from home or booking a few days of holiday will allow you to spend important quality time with your new pet.
+Booking a few days of holiday will allow you to spend important quality time with your new pet and focus on them 24/7 in those early days.

-This is especially important in early weeks of life when puppies learn about the world around them, what people are like and who to trust.
+Dogs always need our company but this is especially important in early weeks of life when puppies learn about the world around them, who these new people are, and who to trust.

 Make sure you are there to guide them every step of the way.